sega-dreamcast/super-famicast/README.md

 ## Options

-Bilinear Filtering:
+### Bilinear Filtering

 Enabling this feature will make the emulated image appear smoother and less pixelated.
 It does not affect performance.

-Frameskip:
+### Frameskip

-	Auto - Tells the emulator to skip frames in order to acheive full speed
+Auto - Tells the emulator to skip frames in order to acheive full speed emulation.
-	emulation.
 However, there is a limit to the max frames to be dropped, which is now 10.
 So if your game hits about 5/60 fps, it might not be running full speed.
 The max frames allowed to be dropped might be configurable in a future release.
-Hopefully it won't be needed due to speed
+Hopefully it won't be needed due to speed increases.
-	increases.

 0-5 - Draw every nth frame as fast as possible.
-For processing rich games,
-	it can often produce smoother frame skipping than auto but full speed emulation is less likely.
+For processing rich games, it can often produce smoother frame skipping than auto but full speed emulation is less likely.
 Experiment with your favorite game to find which pleases you most.

-Display Frame Rate:
+### Display Frame Rate

 Enabling this feature will display the current frame rate during emulation.
-	If auto frame skipping is not enabled, then this feature will always read
-	the same ratio and is not a true indicator of frame rate.
+If auto frame skipping is not enabled, then this feature will always read the same ratio and is not a true indicator of frame rate.

-Auto Save SRAM:
+### Auto Save SRAM

-	If this feature is enabled, games that support SRAM will be checked every
-	30 seconds to see if changes have been made to SRAM.
-If so, then they are
-	saved to VMU automatically during gameplay.
-A slight pause in game play
-	occurs do to this.
+If this feature is enabled, games that support SRAM will be checked every 30 seconds to see if changes have been made to SRAM.
+If so, then they are saved to VMU automatically during gameplay.
+A slight pause in game play occurs do to this.

-Enable Sound:
+### Enable Sound

 Enables the SNES APU and produces sound output.
-This WILL slow down your
-	game to just about an unplayable state AND it is out of sync.
+This WILL slow down your game to just about an unplayable state AND it is out of sync.
 Future optimizations will hopefully free up enough CPU time to make sound a positive feature.
 Also note that if you enable of disable sound while a gmae is currently loaded, you will be forced to reset emulation.

-Adjust Screen:
+### Adjust Screen

 This allows you to adjust to bounds of the area drawn to the screen to account for the fact the most TVs clip parts of the image on all sides.
 The D-Pad pans the image while the analog resizes it.

 ## Configure Controllers